 "Balti Friday night, Pathia Saturday night and on Sunday I went round to a mate's house and we had a nice Rogan Josh.
 Not a bad weekend."

-A woman with a picture of an alien on her sweatshirt was walking her two boxer dogs.
-As I approached, the dogs started snarling and barking at me.
-Without looking up, the woman shouted "Shut up!
-It's a man, not a martian!"
+A red kite (the bird kind) drifts along the tree line above the road as the woman with the picture of an alien on her sweatshirt approaches with her two boxer dogs.
+As she gets closer, the dogs snarl and bark at me.
+Without looking up, the woman shouts "Shut up!
+It's a man, not a Martian!"

-Someone has written Retard in the dirt on the side of old Mr Richardson's new Honda CR-V.
+Someone has written ‘Retard’ in the dirt on the side of old Mr Richardson's new Honda CR-V.

 A rabbit runs across my path in the same place as one did yesterday.

 On the estate, a boy of about five is playing on a scooter in the street.
 "Are you going to my house?"
 He asks.
 "Yes" I say and he throws down his scooter and runs inside shouting "Wait there!"
 Moments later, I see him through the window of the front room wrestling an agitated Jack Russell terrier from the back of the settee.
 A door slams and the boy comes running back outside.
 "It's our dog" he says, "I had to lock him in, he hates postmans”.